• English

 • Kazakhstan

-• Mangystau, Kazakhstan’s painted desert
+• Mangystau painted desert

-• Mangystau, the Valley of Castles
+• Mangystau Valley of Castles

 • Mangystau Tiramisu Mountains (Kyzylkup)

-• Mangystau, at the bottom of Tuzbair Lake
+• Mangystau Tuzbair Lake

 • Myanmar